Words by Jane Ryan

 Back in London Martin sat down with Declan McGurk and told him he was burnt out, and it was his time to go.
 On March 4th 2018 Martin Hudak finished his last shift at The Savoy and sat down with a Moonwalk Cocktail, the first drink he'd ever had in the bar.
 Realistically there weren't many London bars that wouldn't have hired Martin at that point but he took a risk and flew 12,000 miles back to Sydney.

 Alongside the Maybe Frank team, they opened Maybe Sammy, a dedicated cocktail bar named for Sammy Davis Jr on 10th January 2019.

 "It's a hotel bar without a hotel," is how Martin describes it.
 Since the opening the bar has been going from strength to strength and is now a key player in the Australian scene, picking up awards not only on home turf but in global rankings as well.

-When he's not behind the bar Martin is now found travelling to spread the good work about Mr Black as their coffee ambassador, educating the industry on the complexity and importance of good coffee in their cocktails.
-As recognition for all this hard work Martin was awarded International Bartender of the Year 2019 by Drink Magazine Asia.
+When he's not behind the bar Martin is now found travelling to spread the good word about Mr Black as their coffee ambassador, educating the industry on the complexity and importance of good coffee in their cocktails.
+As recognition for all this hard work, Martin was awarded International Bartender of the Year 2019 by Drink Magazine Asia.

 "I thought I was going to be a no one," says Martin on the move to Australia, "that I'd remove the white jacket and disappear.
 But that's not what I wanted, I wanted to leave The Savoy and build something.
 I feel like I've been able to do that."